wesleycamargo/azure-docs.pt-br/articles/log-analytics/log-analytics-oms-portal-transition.md

 | Administrador | Proprietário |

-## <a name="new-workspaces"></a>Novos espaços de trabalho
+## <a name="new-workspaces"></a>Novos workspaces
-Você não pode mais criar novos espaços de trabalho usando o portal do OMS.
-Siga as orientações [criar um espaço de trabalho do Log Analytics no portal do Azure](log-analytics-quick-create-workspace.md) para criar um novo espaço de trabalho no portal do Azure.
+Você não pode mais criar novos workspaces usando o portal do OMS.
+Siga as orientações [criar um workspace do Log Analytics no portal do Azure](log-analytics-quick-create-workspace.md) para criar um novo workspace no portal do Azure.

 ## <a name="changes-to-alerts"></a>Alterações a alertas